|

 Me410 of 15./KG2 a similar aircraft as flown by Hauptmann Schmitter while serving as Staffelkäpitan. ca. late 43

-At 21:58 hours Squadron Leader W.H.Maguire (pilot) and Flying Officer W.D.Jones (radio operator) take off from West Malling in a Mosquito Mk XII of No 85, Squadron VY-E.
+At 21:58 (8 Nov.
+43) hours Squadron Leader W.H.Maguire (pilot) and Flying Officer W.D.Jones (radio operator) take off from West Malling in a Mosquito Mk XII of No 85, Squadron VY-E.

 While airborne Squadron Leader Maguire is informed of an enemy aircraft approaching ahead.
 The following description was taken from Squardon Leader Maguires after action report:

 One Mosquito XII A.I.
 Mark VIIIA S/L W.H.
 Maguire (PILOT) and F/O W. D. Jones (OPERATOR) took off West Malling 2158 and landed there 23.50.
 When under Wartling G.C.I.
 (Controller Corporal Amos) informed of bandit approaching head on range 15 miles flying north west.
 Contact was obtained about six miles head on slightly on starboard side and above, time 2030.
 Turned round to starboard and came in behind at three and a half miles range, bandit showing well above.
 Held Mosquito down to gain speed and then climbed up in steps I.A.S.
 220/240 closing range slowly but steadily.
 A visual was obtained on moon illuminated a/c 2500 foot range and fifteen degrees above, angels 241/2 slightly port of twelve o'clock, I.A.S.
 220. Closed range to 1500 feet where a visual was obtained on fairly bright pale blue twin exhaust flames.
 At 1000 foot range a/c identified as Me.410 and S/L Maguire opened fire at 200 yards dead astern.
-Many strikes were observed all over aircraft and burning pieces flew off it.
+Many strikes were observed all over aircraft and burning pieces flew off it..
 Opened fire again and flames were observed coming from center section.
 Broke away to starboard and watched a/c go into a gentle dive on an even keel with no further evidence of fire so pilot attacked again closing to 150 yards, further strikes and large orange glow in fuselage observed.
 Broke away to starboard to avoid flying wreckage and saw e/a go into a vertical dive trailing sparks and black and white smoke, time of combat approx. 22.43 hours.
 E/a crashed on land near Eastbourne with bombs on board.

 Claim 1 He, 410 destroyed.

-Major Wilhelm Schmitter and his radio operator/airgunner Unteroffizier Felix Hainzinger are shot down by Squadron Leader W.H.Maguire DFC and Flying Officer W.D.Jones and crash at Hampden Park, Eastbourne at 10.43 p.m.
-Based on the after action report noted above it would appear that Schmitter and his air gunner Hainzinger were already badly wounded or possibly killed due to the accurate fire from Maguire's weapons.
+Hauptmann Wilhelm Schmitter and his radio operator/airgunner Unteroffizier Felix Hainzinger are shot down by Squadron Leader W.H.Maguire DFC and Flying Officer W.D.Jones and crash at Hampden Park, Eastbourne at 10.43 p.m.
+Based on the after action report (noted above) it would appear that Schmitter and his air gunner Hainzinger were already badly wounded or possibly killed due to the accurate fire from Maguire's weapons.
 The bomb load of Schmitter's Me410 exploded upon impact leaving little of the aircraft or crew.
 Hptmn.
 W. Schmitter and Uffz.
 F. Hainzinger are posted missing.
 Their aircraft U5+BF completely disintegrates upon impact..
 At the time of Major Schmitters death he had completed 193 front flights ( feindflug no.193).

 Lost are: